devbisme/KiPart/docs/usage.rst

                             pin type, style and orientation.
       -b, --bundle          Bundle multiple, identically-named power, ground and no-connect pins each into a single schematic pin.
-      -a, --append          Append to an existing part library.
+      -a, --append, --add   Add parts to an existing part library.
+Overwrite existing parts only if used in conjunction with -w.
       -w, --overwrite       Allow overwriting of an existing part library.
       -d [LEVEL], --debug [LEVEL]
                             Print debugging info.
 (Larger LEVEL means more info.)